hyperagon/hyperagon.github.io/content/posts/devilution.md

 On version 1.6 (development) I was able to change some parameters by having a **txtdata** folders with .TSV (tab-separated-values).
 You can get the original files [from the repository](https://github.com/diasurgical/DevilutionX/tree/master/assets/txtdata) and place it in the data folder (with your .sv/.hsv save-files) then change them accordingly.
 Make sure that you do not run an older version or it will overrite your save-files.

+To compile the new executable at `build/devilutionx` (.exe if you're on Windows) you simply have to follow the instructions in **docs/building.md**.

 Here's an example `spell/spelldat.tsv` where every spell gets cheaper to cast with each level (minMana is 1):
 ```
 id	name	soundId	bookCost10	staffCost10	manaCost	flags	bookLevel	staffLevel	minIntelligence	missiles	manaMultiplier	minMana	staffMin	staffMax